ehlesp/smallab-k8s-pve-guide/G036 - Monitoring and diagnosis of your host and K3s cluster.md

-# G036 - Host and K3s cluster ~ Monitoring and diagnosis
+# G036 - Monitoring and diagnosis of your host and K3s cluster

 - [Monitor your homelab setup with its own tools](#monitor-your-homelab-setup-with-its-own-tools)
 - [Monitoring resources usage](#monitoring-resources-usage)